Azure-Samples/az-ai-catalyst/examples/itsarag.md

 # It's a RAG Ingestor
 ## Description

-"It's a RAG" Ingestion Example: demonstrate how the It's a RAG pattern can be implemented with az-ai-ingestion.
+"It's a RAG" Catalyst Example: demonstrate how the It's a RAG pattern can be implemented with az-ai-catalyst.

 Source: https://github.com/francesco-sodano/itsarag